Forensic Similarity for Speech Deepfakes: Abstract

 \section{Abstract}

-In this paper, we introduce a digital audio forensics approach called Forensic Similarity for Speech Deepfakes, which determines whether two audio segments contain the same forensic traces or not.
-Our work is inspired by prior work in the image domain on forensic similarity, which proved strong generalization capabilities against unknown forensic traces, without requiring prior knowledge of them at training time.
-To achieve this in the audio setting, we propose a two-part deep-learning system composed of a feature extractor based on a speech deepfake detector backbone and a shallow neural network, referred to as the similarity network.
-This system maps pairs of audio segments to a score indicating whether they contain the same or different forensic traces.
-We evaluate the system on the emerging task of source verification, highlighting its ability to identify whether two samples originate from the same generative model.
-Additionally, we assess its applicability to splicing detection as a complementary use case.
-Experiments show that the method generalizes to a wide range of forensic traces, including previously unseen ones, illustrating its flexibility and practical value in digital audio forensics.
+In this paper, we introduce the concept of \textit{forensic similarity} in the speech deepfake detection domain, which aims to determine whether two audio segments share the same underlying forensic traces.
+Our approach is inspired by prior work in the image domain.
+To transfer this idea to the audio domain, we propose a two-stage deep learning framework consisting of a Siamese-based feature extractor and a core decision module, referred to as the similarity network.
+The system goal to assess whether two speech samples originate from the same source by comparing their forensic characteristics.
+In practice, the model maps pairs of audio segments to a similarity score indicating whether they contain identical or different forensic traces.
+We evaluate the proposed method on the emerging task of source verification, demonstrating its ability to determine whether two speech samples were generated by the same model.
+In addition, we explore its applicability to audio splicing detection as a complementary use case.
+Experimental results show that the proposed approach generalizes well to previously unseen forensic traces, highlighting its robustness, flexibility, and practical relevance for digital audio forensics.